 While there is no cure for TTR amyloidosis, an effective care plan helps manage your symptoms.
-Our team tailors your care to relieve the symptoms of amyloid buildups and prevent further damage.
+Our team tailors your care to relieve the symptoms of amyloid deposition and prevent further damage.

 Your care may include:

-- Amyloidosis medications: We prescribe medications to reduce the production of TTR or prevent the buildup of deposits in tissues.
+- Amyloidosis medications: We prescribe medications to reduce the production of TTR or prevent the deposits in tissues.
 The medications help your organs work as efficiently as possible.

-- Treatments that relieve symptoms (supportive care): We provide therapies that ease discomfort and help your body cope with amyloid buildups.
-If you experience an arrhythmia, our cardiologists deliver medications and procedures to fix it.
+- Treatments that relieve symptoms (supportive care): We provide therapies that ease discomfort and help your body cope with amyloid deposits.
+If you experience an arrhythmia, our cardiologists deliver medications and procedures to treat it.

 - Organ transplant: In rare cases, amyloidosis causes damage so severe an organ stops working.
 During an organ transplant, we replace the damaged organ, such as the heart, liver or kidneys, with a healthy donor organ.
 Barnes-Jewish is home to a nationally recognized organ transplant program.
 Find out more about our Transplant Center.

 To make an appointment with a Washington University amyloidosis specialist at Barnes-Jewish Hospital, call 888.969.4806.